EMWD adopted updated division maps based on the 2020 U.S. Census Data

 Notice is hereby given that the Board of Directors of the Eastern Municipal Water District will conduct a public hearing on December 15, 2021 at 9 A.M. at 2270 Trumble Road, Perris, California, at which time the Board of Directors will receive a report and allow public comment on the process by which EMWD’s division boundaries will be adjusted pursuant to the Municipal Water District Law of 1911.
 Comments received from the Board of Directors and the public will be considered and the adoption of the revised division boundaries will occur at a subsequent public hearing, which will be scheduled at a later date.

-The Board anticipates acting at the close of the second public hearing in February to select a preferred director division plan for final adoption by the Board.
+The Board anticipates acting at the close of the second public hearing on February 16, 2022 to select a preferred director division plan for final adoption by the Board.

 The presentation from the December 15, 2021, Public Meeting: